Skip to main content

 • Editors can update the underlying Canvas and republish updated versions as needed.

-Where applicable, Glean may add light attribution (for example, a "Generated with Glean" footer or URL path) so new viewers understand that the content was produced in Glean and can discover Assistant for their own workflows.
+Where applicable, Glean may add light attribution (for example, a "Generated with Glean" footer or URL path) so new viewers understand that the artifact was produced in Glean and can discover Glean for their own workflows.

 Security and sandboxing

-Because interactive content can contain dynamic HTML, CSS, and JavaScript, Glean executes it inside a locked-down sandbox designed to protect your data and session:
+Because interactive artifacts can contain dynamic HTML, CSS, and JavaScript, Glean executes them inside a locked-down sandbox designed to protect your data and session:

 • Sandboxed iframe execution